WebwondersNL/Webwonders.PdfGenerator/README.md

 ```

-## Reccomandation
+## Note
-Do not use wkhtmltopdf with any untrusted HTML – be sure to sanitize any user-supplied HTML/JS, otherwise it can lead to complete takeover of the server it is running on.
+Do not use Webwonders.PdfGenerator with any untrusted HTML – be sure to sanitize any user-supplied HTML/JS, otherwise it can lead to complete takeover of the server it is running on.